This article is part of a larger series on How to Do Payroll.

 - Bank name

-- Social Security Number
+- Social Security number

 - Employee name and address on the account (for verification to avoid mix-ups in delivery)

-4. Determine Pay Cycle
+Step 4: Determine Pay Cycle

 - In general, you need to log payroll two to four days before the day your employees get their checks.
-Some businesses will move that back more when payday falls on a weekend or holiday to get deposits in the Friday before.
+Some businesses will move that back when payday falls on a weekend or holiday to get deposits out the business day before.